Jeetulsamaiya/mcp-server/README.md

 # MCP Server - Rust Implementation

-A Test Model Context Protocol (MCP) server implementation in Rust, following the official MCP specification (2025-03-26).
+A production-ready Model Context Protocol (MCP) server implementation in Rust, following the official MCP specification (2025-03-26).
+This server provides a complete implementation of the MCP protocol with support for both HTTP and STDIO transports, comprehensive error handling, and all core MCP features.

 ## Features